Field manual

 Game flow

 This is the public game rhythm customers need to understand before they install or host.
-It explains the flow without exposing hidden role state.
+It explains the scene sequence without exposing hidden role state.

 Field note